thoughtbot/maintaining-open-source-projects/book/02-community.md

-If you see the same questions being asked over and over, it may be a good sign that there is something in your project that should be simplified, documentation that needs some more attention, better error messages, etc. Before disregarding repeated questions with variations of RTFM (“read the freaking manual”), ask for feedback to someone you trust, or try to take a step back and see the project with the eyes of a new comer.
+If you see the same questions being asked over and over, it may be a good sign that there is something in your project that should be simplified, documentation that needs some more attention, better error messages, etc. Before disregarding repeated questions with variations of RTFM (“read the fucking manual”), ask for feedback to someone you trust, or try to take a step back and see the project with the eyes of a newcomer.
 Do you see anything that is not clear enough?
 What could this project do to lower the odds of this question appearing again?
 Meanwhile, adding the question to a FAQ section is a good band-aid.
 Being able to link to it will save you time when the question